nodejs/node/doc/api/crypto.markdown

 Load and set engine for some/all OpenSSL functions (selected by flags).

-`engine` could be either an id or a path to the to the engine's shared library.
+`engine` could be either an id or a path to the engine's shared library.

 `flags` is optional and has `ENGINE_METHOD_ALL` value by default.
 It could take one of or mix of following flags (defined in `constants` module):